koher/try-swift-2016/slides.md

 ^ (19:03, 0:20) I implemented the library "ListK" ([^6]) which provides lazily evaluated `List`s.
 It makes it possible to create infinite lists.

-^ In spite that they are infinite, we can `map` them because the operations are evaluated lazily.
+^ In spite that they are infinite, they can be `map`ped because the operations are evaluated lazily.

 ```swift
 // [ Swift ]